Overcoming Trials

 I have a gift for you today.
 Hope for Hard Days is a free 10-day online devotional to help you hold onto hope when life is tough.
 You will find 10 readings to help you connect with God and claim his peace.
 Click here and I’ll send it to your email inbox today for free with promo code HOPE.

+God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
-Find this life-changing book for free on the Kindle Unlimited plan or for sale in print right here.
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.